kaushalyad/game/README.md

 # 2048-in-react

 This is a fully functional clone of the popular 2048 game, built using Reactjs.
-Not only does it offer smooth animations and works on mobile devices, but it's also a fantastic learning resource for developers.
-Whether you're here to play, contribute, or learn, this project has something for everyone.

-If you're interested in mastering React by building this game step-by-step, check out the course linked below!

 ## [Play 2048 💥](https://kaushalyad.github.io/game/)